 Posted by Fiona Gavine on the 18th March 2014

 Homeopathy is a system of medicine which involves treating the individual, usually in tablet form.
-Based on individual symptoms I will match the most appropriate remedy to each patient.
-Remember homeopathy can be used safely alongside conventional medication and is completely non-toxic and non-addictive.
+Based on individual symptoms, I will match the most appropriate remedy to each patient.
+Remember, homeopathy can be used safely alongside conventional medication, and is completely non-toxic and non-addictive.

-How Homeopathy can help Menopause symptoms:
+How homeopathy can help menopause symptoms

 Homeopathy can be used to help both emotional and physical symptoms including hot flushes, sweats, tiredness, anxiety, sleep problems, mood swings and headaches.

-An NHS Wellwoman Study carried out in Sheffield (2005) found 81% of patients reported improvements in these menopause symptoms after homeopathy.
+An NHS Wellwoman Study carried out in Sheffield (2005) found that 81% of patients reported improvements in these menopause symptoms after homeopathy.

-2.Mexican Wild Yam – adds progestogenic action to balance oestrogen levels
+- Mexican Wild Yam: adds progestogenic action to balance oestrogen levels

-3.Black Cohosh useful long term management of hot flashes
+- Black Cohosh: useful in long term management of hot flashes

-4.Red Clover needs at least three months – hot flashes, bone density & heart health
+- Red Clover needs at least three months: helps manage hot flashes, bone density and heart health

-2.Hot Flashes – sage has been known to help – as the supplements outlined above.
+- Hot Flashes – sage has been known to help, as do the supplements outlined above.
 One of the most practical steps is to cut out caffeine for at least three weeks as a trial.

-3. Weak Bones – isoflavones of course help in part, but weight bearing exercise is important and perhaps a calcium supplement such as one which includes vitamins A, D, & K. always make sure your calcium supplement is twinned with magnesium and a ‘citrate’ version is more ‘body ready’ as it comes from a natural source than the calcium carbonate versions.
-Fizzy drinks are known to increase the rate calcium is leached from the bones.
+- Weak Bones – isoflavones of course help in part, but weight-bearing exercise is important and perhaps a calcium supplement such as one which includes vitamins A, D, & K. Always make sure your calcium supplement is twinned with magnesium, and a ‘citrate’ version is more ‘body ready’ than the calcium carbonate versions, as it comes from a natural source.
+Fizzy drinks are known to increase the rate calcium is leeched from the bones.

-4.Low libido – can be exacerbated by vaginal dryness, fatigue and mood changes – some studies show 400IU of vitamin E daily for at least three months can help.
+- Low libido – can be exacerbated by vaginal dryness, fatigue and mood changes – some studies show 400IU of vitamin E daily for at least three months can help.
 Also essential fatty acids can be very useful – try to include 3, 6 and 7.

-5. Weight gain – blood sugar balance, insulin, cortisol and thyroid function are all linked to hormone function and impact on weight gain.
+- Weight gain – blood sugar balance, insulin, cortisol and thyroid function are all linked to hormone function and impact on weight gain.
 Dandelion and nettle for cleansing and as a mild diuretic may be useful.
 Tryptophan can be a useful amino acid to support thyroid function – but dropping fizzy drinks can also help enormously.
 Studies have shown the havoc fizzy drinks can have.
 Physiologically the body doesn’t know the difference between chemical sweeteners and sugar – neither are to be recommended.
-Also consider if perhaps you simply need to cut down a little?
+Also consider whether you simply need to cut down a little?

 The above are just a few suggestions on how you can manage this special time in your life.
 If you would like me to develop a tailor-made remedy entirely for you, taking into account your medical history, current situation and lifestyle factors, call One Allan Park Wellbeing Clinic on 01786 359 188 and we can arrange an appointment.